Quantum Body Language

 The second contains people who choose the coefficients for the first few spherical harmonics—representing the probability where on the Bloch sphere the basis of quantum measurement is chosen.
 The Markov chain describes the probability, for each square on the 3x3 grid, of which basis to measure in.

-A postive result like that would mean that performing this experiment with real life people could have the potential of detecting such a model of quantum body language if it exists.
+A high percentage would mean that performing this experiment with real life people could have the potential of detecting such a model of quantum body language if it exists.
+Even if coordination between players is unfeasible.

-I haven’t found the time to do so yet, but there is enough information here for anyone to code these simulations themselves.
+I haven’t found the time to do so yet and likely won’t for a while since I have other projects I am focusing on, but there is enough information here for anyone to code these simulations themself.

 Why?
 How?